 One example was a girl who was insecure about her weight and frequently went into manic public outbursts of depression.
 The reaction to these outbursts was an overwhelming validation that she looked fine and had nothing to be insecure about.

-The problem was that these comments were done under emotional blackmail and were said to calm her down, not because they were true.
+The problem was that these comments were made as emotional blackmail in order to calm her down, not because they were true.
 Chances are that she knew this and that meant that no amount of kind words would improve her self-esteem, and so the outbursts continued.

 This is the reason why I have kept my secret from all of my friends except one.
 I don’t want to pressure them to give me sympathy.
 I don’t want to rely on their sympathy.
 The one friend I told, it took me four years to tell him, but his ability to keep it a secret has increased my trust and confidence in him.
 I know he genuinely cares about me.